 Mergers and Acquisitions

-Faculty member and chair of "LLCs and LLPs" and "Going Private" Seminars, Association of the Bar of the City of New York
+Faculty member, Association of the Bar of the City of New York

 "New Requirements for Audit Committees," The Review of Securities & Commodities Regulation (Sept., 29, 2004)

 "Audit Committees: New Requirements," Practising Law Institute (January 2005)

 Author, "Introduction to Securities Law," The Association of the Bar of the City of New York (May 2004)

 "Membership Interests in Limited Liability Companies: Are They Securities?"
 The Association of the Bar of the City of New York (April 2004)

 Co-Author, "Forming and Advising Businesses," The Association of the Bar of the City of New York (December 2002)